-3.5.
 Load Analysis

-The load analysis involves calculating the current requirements of various appliances, including bulbs, air conditioners, fans, and televisions, and determining if a 5V, 10A single pole double throw relay on a single-phase supply can handle the load.
-For example, a 25W bulb requires 0.11A of current, allowing the relay to handle up to 90 of these bulbs.
-However, an air conditioner (AC) with a 2.5KW power rating requires 11.3A of current, exceeding the relay's 10A rating, and thus cannot be controlled using the relay.
-For a 300W appliance such as a fan or television, which requires 1.36A of current, the relay can handle up to 7 of these appliances.
+current requirements of various appliances, together to provide a stable 5V DC supply to the including bulbs, air conditioners, fans, and system.
+The system is then initialized by loading televisions, and determining if a 5V, 10A single the required software and setting up the necessary pole double throw relay on a single-phase supply parameters, such as the temperature threshold for can handle the load.
+For example, a 25W bulb the thermometer and the number of people requires 0.11A of current, allowing the relay to threshold for the camera module.
+Once the system handle up to 90 of these bulbs.
+However, an air is initialized, it starts monitoring the temperature conditioner (AC) with a 2.5KW power rating and the number of people in the university requires 11.3A of current, exceeding the relay's laboratory.
+If the temperature exceeds the set 10A rating, and thus cannot be controlled using the threshold or the number of people exceeds the set relay.
+For a 300W appliance such as a fan or limit, the system sends an alert to the user via SMS television, which requires 1.36A of current, the and triggers the alarm buzzer.
+The LCD shows the relay can handle up to 7 of these appliances.

-3.6.
 PSEUDOCODE

+the system.

+Step 1: Import necessary libraries

+ESP32 Microcontroller, and LCD

+relay LEDs, sensor pin, and buzzer

-The pseudocode explains the software design of the system.
+Step 4: Set the states of the flashers

-- Step 1: Import necessary libraries - Step 2: Create objects for the MLX thermometer, ESP32 Microcontroller, and LCD - Step 3: Declare variables for RGB LEDs, relays, relay LEDs, sensor pin, and buzzer - Step 4: Set the states of the flashers - Step 5: Initialize the libraries and set pins as input/outputs - Step 6: Display a welcome message - Step 7: Set temperature range between 36.3°C and 37.3°C and counter to 30
+Step 5: Initialize the libraries and set pins as input/outputs

+Step 6: Display a welcome message

+Step 7: Set temperature range between 36.3° C and

+37.3° C and counter to 30